 The company has two under-implementation projects comprising the construction of greenfield airports at Bhogapuram, Andhra Pradesh (6.0 MPPA), and Crete, Greece, which exposes GAL to project risk.
-The briefs of the ongoing projects are as follows:

-Bhogapuram, Andhra Pradesh: The total project cost is estimated to be in the range of ₹4,700-4,800 crore.
-The construction is expected to commence from November 2023.
-The financial closure is in an advanced stage.
-Based on the current estimate of the project cost, pure equity of ₹1,027 crore (GAL to infuse 51%) is to be infused during the period from FY24 to FY26.
+The briefs of the ongoing projects are as follows: Bhogapuram, Andhra Pradesh: The total project cost is estimated to be in the range of ₹4,700-4,800 crore.
+The construction activities have commenced from November 2023.
+Based on the current estimate of the project cost, pure equity of ₹1,027 crore (GAL to infuse 51%) is to be infused during the period FY24 to FY26.